 The Coventry Safeguarding Adults Board (CSAB) aims to ensure that adults who have care and support needs and who are unable to protect themselves are safeguarded.
+The Board seeks assurance that local safeguarding arrangements are in place as defined in the Care Act 2014 and that safeguarding practice is person-centred, outcome-focused and continually improving.

 The Quality Assurance and Continuous Improvement Framework helps the Board to do this by using a wide range of key quality and performance indicators, aligned to the CSAB priorities, that are scrutinised and challenged through a robust, systematic process.
 This will provide assurance to the Board and the CSAB Executive Group that partner agencies have effective systems, processes and practice in place to improve outcomes and experience in the context of safeguarding adults at risk, and that the quality of work undertaken in Coventry is to a sufficient standard.

 The framework will also ensure that the CSAB is able to meet statutory requirements as laid out in the Care Act 2014.
-The Social Care Institute for Excellence (SCIE)1 also offers guidance to Safeguarding Adult Boards in relation to quality assurance.
+The Social Care Institute for Excellence (SCIE) also offers guidance to Safeguarding Adult Boards in relation to quality assurance.

-The Board has three main priorities; each priority has a set of actions to ensure they are delivered, and a quality assurance schedule to test their implementation and impact on protecting adults in the city.
+The Board has four main priorities; each priority has a set of actions to ensure they are delivered, and a quality assurance schedule to test their implementation and impact on protecting adults in the city.